 &lt;sup>4 Afforestation and habitat creation activities are carried out by the General Directorate of Forestry (GDF), with the established areas remaining under its supervision.
 In these efforts, artificial coniferous plantations have been implemented in place of native Pinus nigra woodland.
-Information on tree planting activities provided by the GDF is presented in Table 7.17.
+Information on tree planting activities provided by the General Directorate of Forestry (OGM) is presented in Table 7-17.
 In 2023, 45,000 trees were planted across 40 hectares, and in 2024, 35,000 trees were planted over 27 hectares.